Malaya Akulukjuk: Community life

-Cooperation Between Artists and Weavers
+Cooperation between artists and weavers

 Tapestry weaving in Pangnirtung has always been a cooperative production that combined the skills of two parties, the drawing artists and the weavers.
 The submission of the drawing is done by one artist, while the interpretation of the drawing into the medium of tapestry is produced by another artist of the weaving shop.
 The tapestry artist would choose the colours of the final production, which is rarely discussed with the drawing artist since weavers are believed to have more knowledge about the effective use of colours.
 Many of Akulukjuk's drawings were made into tapestries by different weavers, and the final productions changed the colours, sizes, and proportions of her original drawings.

-For instance, her drawing Children at Summer Camp (1980) was originally created with black and brown pen; while its rich and saturated colours were added by the tapestry artist, Kawtysee Kakee.
+For instance, her drawing Children at Summer Camp (1980), was originally created with black and brown pen; while its rich and saturated colours were added by the tapestry artist, Kawtysee Kakee.
 Moreover, the original drawing has more defined lines, which clearly demonstrate how children engage in everyday activities such as brewing tea and cooking meat.
 However, in the tapestry production, the surface becomes rough, and the depictions of food are less detailed.
 The tapestry artist focuses on mixing the soft colours of the wool with a lighter thread, which creates the glow of warm evening light.
 By creating this natural light, the image is given a sense of time as well as a nostalgic feeling of beauty.

-Akulukjuk's drawing, Spring Break (1995) is painted by coloured pencils, which depicts the scene of mountains, valleys and ice fields being lightened by the rising sun.
+Akulukjuk's drawing, Spring Break (1995), is painted by coloured pencils, which depicts the scene of mountains, valleys and ice fields being lightened by the rising sun.
 Akulukjuk uses soft colours to portray this scene, including light yellow, blue and white.
 They create a dreamy atmosphere, and evokes the impression of a paradise rooted from the artist's memory.
 Compared to the original drawing, the tapestry production adds more layers of perspective to the flat surface by incorporating vivid colours as well as making the mountains look sharp and outstanding.

-National and International Exhibitions
+Exhibitions

-Akulukjuk's works have been exhibited in galleries across Canada, including the National Gallery, the Inuit Gallery of Vancouver, the Arts and Crafts Guild of Quebec, the University of Alberta.
+Akulukjuk's works have been exhibited in galleries across Canada, including the National Gallery, the Inuit Gallery of Vancouver, the Arts and Crafts Guild of Quebec as well as at the University of Alberta.
 They even went overseas, and reached as far as the Jerusalem Artists House Museum.
 Two of Akulukjuk's works, Inuit Ways (1979) and Hunting Polar Bears with Harpoon (1982) are displayed in the National Gallery of Canada in Ottawa.
 The Heffel Gallery, one of Canada's fine art auction houses, sells Akulukjuk's works as well as the tapestries of weaver Agah Etooangat based on Akulukjuk's drawings.